Black women in American politics: United States Senate

 Harris has a strong record of bipartisan cooperation with her Republican colleagues, having introduced a multitude of bills with Republican co-sponsors, including a bail reform bill with Senator Rand Paul, an election security bill with Senator James Lankford, and a workplace harassment bill with Senator Lisa Murkowski.
 Senate Judiciary Chairman Lindsey Graham said of Harris: "She's hard-nosed.
 She's smart.
 She's tough."
 Harris resigned from serving the state of California as a U.S. Senator on January 18, 2021, two days before she was inaugurated as Vice President of the United States.
 She would become the first female and first African-American Vice President of the United States Senate.
-As of the 2022 midterm elections, there are no Black women in the United States Senate.
+As of the 2022 midterm elections, there were no Black women in the United States Senate.
 On October 1, 2023, labor union official Laphonza Butler was chosen to fill the Senate seat left vacant by Dianne Feinstein's death.
 Butler became the first openly LGBT member of the U.S. Senate from California and its first Black LGBT member, and was sworn in on October 3, 2023.

+Angela Alsobrooks, Lisa Blunt Rochester and Laphonza Butler, 2024.

 In the 2024 election, Angela Alsobrooks was elected as a senator from Maryland, and Lisa Blunt Rochester was elected as a senator from Delaware.
+The two are the largest number of Black women serving at the chamber at the same time.

+National press noted seven Black women running for US Senate in 2026 whose wins could make US political history by increasing their representation in the upper chamber of Congress: Jasmine Crockett of Texas, Robin Kelly or Juliana Stratton of Illinois, Pamela Stevenson of Kentucky, Priscilla Williams-Till of Mississippi, N’Kiyla “Jasmine” Thomas of Oklahoma and Catherine Fleming Bruce of South Carolina.

+On March 17, 2026, Juliana Stratton won the Illinois Democratic nomination for United States Senate, potentially increasing the number of Black women in that body.